hewison-chris/agora-cl-docs/website/docs/monitoring/partials/_status-checklist-partial.md

             <div class='input-container'><input id="st-7" type='checkbox'/><span class='done'></span></div>
             <div class='guidance-container'>
                 <label for="st-7">9.
 Beacon node ↔ execution node connectivity</label>
                 <p>Issue <code>curl http://localhost:3500/eth/v1alpha1/node/eth1/connections</code> from a separate terminal window.
 If you see <code>currentConnectionError: no contract code at given address</code>, your execution node may still be syncing.
-Otherwise, if you don't see any errors, your beacon node is connected to your execution node.
+Otherwise, if you don't see any errors, your Agora node is connected to your execution node.
 This output can be interpreted as "EN-BN connection is healthy": <code>&#123;"currentAddress":"http://localhost:8551","currentConnectionError":"","addresses":["http://localhost:8551"],"connectionErrors":[]&#125;</code></p>
             </div>
         </div>
         <div class='task'>